-Postdoctoral Award- Review Criteria (Percent Scoring Where in the app to address Postdoctoral Award Guidance Criteria 2 (40%) ght) Training Plan Mentor/Training Describe ancillary activities that will enhance the training of the applicant.
+tdoctoral Award- iew Criteria Where in the app to address Postdoctoral Award Guidance cent Scoring app to address Wei Criteria 2 (40%) Training Plan Training Plan; Individual Development Plan (IDP) Describe the timeline of activities, responsibilities, expectations, and assessment of completed goals for Applicant, Research Advisor and Mentor(s) over the course of the award.
+Describe how the training plan supports the Applicant's career goals as indicated in the Individual Development Plan (IDP, to be included in the application Appendix).
+Describe ancillary activities that will enhance the training of the applicant.
 Explain additional experiences planned that will supplement the trainee's knowledge of their research field.
 Describe the didactic or interactive activities planned for increasing the trainee's knowledge base in tobacco research and tobacco control or any of the stated TRDRP research priorities.
-If gaps in the applicant's curriculum research experience exist, describe the proposed mentoring plan to address these gaps.
-Describe the timeline of activities, responsibilities, expectations, and assessment of completed goals for Applicant and Mentor(s) over the course of the award.
-Describe how the training plan supports the Applicant's indicated career goals.
-Criter Qualifications of the Applicant Applicant's Biosketch; Letters of Reference Describe the applicant's academic background and research experiences (e.g., peer-reviewed publications, presentations, health assessments, agency reports, and/or other gray literature) which are appropriate for their career stage.
-Describe how such background and experiences will support the success to complete the aims stated within this proposal.
-Describe the potential for the applicant to have a successful career in tobacco-related research in either academic, governmental, or non-governmental setting.
+If gaps in the applicant's curriculum or research experience exist, describe the proposed mentoring plan to address these gaps.
+The IDP included as an Appendix should be well thought-out, of clear benefit the applicant, and should clearly link to the activities described in the Training Plan.
+In the IDP, describe how ongoing engagement with your mentor will support your professional growth. ວັ Qualifications of the Applicant Applicant's Biosketch; Letters of Reference Describe the applicant's academic background and research experiences (e.g., peer-reviewed publications, presentations, health assessments, agency reports, and/or other gray literature) which are appropriate for their career stage.
+Describe how such background and experiences will support the successful completion of the aims stated within this proposal.
+Describe the potential for the applicant to have a successful career in tobaccorelated research in either academic, governmental, or non-governmental settings.
 Explain how their publication record is appropriate for their career level.
-Criteria 3 (20%) Mentor's Qualifications and Commitment Mentor's Biosketch; Mentor/Training Plan; Mentor Training Experience Demonstrate the mentor's qualifications through descriptions of the mentor, the department, the mentor's biosketch, letters of support and training plan as well as the quality of the training resources and environment.
+Criteria 3 (20%) Mentor's Qualifications and Commitment Mentor's Biosketch; Training Plan; Mentor Training Experience Demonstrate the mentor's qualifications through descriptions of the mentor, the department, the mentor's biosketch, letters of support and training plan as well as the quality of the training resources and environment.
 Describe how the Mentor's qualifications and track record align with the training needs of the applicant.
 Describe how the mentoring team has the experience to support the applicant in conducting tobacco-related disease research.
-Please note that if a Postdoctoral Award Applicant is planning to have more than one mentor, the main mentor's role should be designated as "Mentor" in the Project Personnel List.
-An additional comentor can be designated as "Research Advisor".
+Please note that if a Postdoctoral Award Applicant is planning to have more than one mentor, the main mentor's role should be designated as "Research Advisor" in the Project Personnel List.
+An additional co-mentor can be designated as "Mentor".
 Environment Facilities; Letters of Reference Describe how the institutional environment in which the work will be done contributes to the probability of success.
 Describe how the proposed studies benefit from unique features of the scientific environment, or subject populations, or employs collaborative arrangements.
 Provide evidence of institutional support and commitment, as appropriate.